-Julia Weidner is not available for drop-in advising sessions at this time to observe campus directives regarding precautions surrounding COVID-19.
-If you wish to share your question or concern via email or would like to schedule a Zoom appointment with her, please write to email@example.com.
+Julia Weidner is not available for in-person advising sessions at this time to observe campus directives regarding precautions surrounding COVID-19.
+However, if you wish to share a question or concern via email or would like to schedule an online appointment with her, please write to firstname.lastname@example.org.

 - Dr. Shota Atsumi (Co-Chair, Undergraduate Affairs Committee)

 - Dr. Davide Donadio (Co-Chair, Undergraduate Affairs Committee)